loicpillard/Master/README.md

 - Input files (4) : stats file, pairwise distances file, distances from Addis Ababa file, coordinates with continents file
 - Output files (2) : file containing pairwise fst and pairwise distances, file containing number of alleles and distance from Addis Ababa

+individuals_populations (coordinates, AA, individuals_out, populations_out)
+- Function creating a file containing the continent of origin of each individual and a file for population
+- Input files (2) : coordinates file and distances from Addis Ababa file
+- Output files (2) : file containing the continent of origin of each individual and a file for population

 structure_arp(coordinates, genotypes, out_structure)
 - Function creating a file containing the genotypes for STRUCTURE from arp format
 - Input files (2) : file containing the coordinates with continents, genotypes.arp